FreezeKickerz/Embedded-Systems-Labs/README.md

   - LED control and pulse width modulation (PWM) for dimming and timing.
   - DC motor speed control using H-bridge drivers and optocouplers.
   - Wireless serial communication through UART and RS232 interfaces.
-  - Camera module integration for real-time image acquisition and processing.
-  - Autonomous vehicle control and sensor-based navigation.

 - **Source Code and Schematics**
   - C source files for embedded applications.